IanStorm/my-smart-home-node-red/README.md

 Smart Home project for **private purposes**.
 Unifies the management of various device types like smart plugs, smart radiator controls, robotic vacuum cleaner, etc.

 **🐳 Make sure you have installed *Docker*.**

+See how to put this repo in action at [IanStorm/my-smart-home-ras-pi](https://github.com/IanStorm/my-smart-home-ras-pi).

 ## How to use in "production"? 👨‍💼 👩‍💼